wavefrontHQ/docs/pages/doc/alerts.md

 If your VMware Cloud organization is also running VMware Tanzu Insights, we scan the insights that include this alert.
 You can:
 <ul><li>Filter the insights by severity.</li>
 <li>View all Operations for Applications alert firings aggregated in a related insight.</li>
-<li>If you have an Insights service role, you can view a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
+<li>If you have Tanzu Hub and Tanzu Insights service roles, you can view a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
 For details, see <a href="https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-B56F48EF-5C60-4D10-BFE6-026BE8C7B96C.html">Monitoring resources for service reliability using VMware Tanzu Insights in Tanzu Hub</a>.</li>
 </ul>
 <p>If your VMware Cloud organization is not running VMware Tanzu Insights, you can click <strong>Try Free Tier</strong> to unlock AI/ML-based insights for your environment. </p>
 <p><strong>Note</strong>: The Related Insights pane is also available in the <a href="alerts_manage.html#edit-alerts">Alert Editor</a>.</p>